|Mr R Mander||Subject Leader|

 What exams are there?

-The AQA Graphic Products coursework is 60% and a written exam 40%.
+The AQA Graphic product syllabus overall weighting is: coursework 60% (folder and 3D model) and a written exam 40% (2 hrs.).

 Possible job opportunities include: